 Typical activities during a temple stay may include learning temple etiquette, cham-seon (meditation) practice, prostrations (which is actually quite physical; you get a real workout!), da-seon (tea ceremony), balwoogongyang or barugongyang (Buddhist vegetarian monastic meals), yebool or yebul (worship or chanting), making crafts, and chatting with monks.

-For the overnight program, visitors are usually expected to arrive around 2:00 in the afternoon, go to bed around 9:30 PM, and wake up the next morning anywhere from 3:00 to 5:30 A.M.
+For overnight temple stay programs, visitors are usually expected to arrive around 2:00 in the afternoon, go to bed around 9:30 PM, and wake up the next morning anywhere from 3:00 to 5:30 A.M.
 Clothing is usually provided and sleeping is typically on futons in shared, sex-segregated rooms with other guests.

 The Temple Stay Program at Beomeosa

-Beomeosa is the most famous temple in Busan and the only one offering a temple stay program.
+Beomeosa is the most famous Korean Buddhist temple in Busan and the only one offering a temple stay program.
 So if you are looking for a Busan temple stay experience, this is it!

 Located within the Busan city limits, Beomeosa is easy to get to but far enough up on the slopes of Mount Geumjeong (Geumjeongsan) that it feels remote and is surrounded by natural beauty with exquisite views.